Under His Knife

 Kala moved away from the window, realizing as she did that the Monoceros held more secrets than she originally imagined.

 “Hey coldface!” a voice suddenly called to her.
 Kala turned to find a pirate standing at her cell.
 The door was open and a pair of keys hung from his finger.

-Looking at him now, Kala recognized the man as the pirate who consulted with Treta that day at the slave market.
+Looking at him now, Kala recognized the man as the pirate who consulted with Treta yesterday at the slave market.
 He was a hard man to forget.
 Not because of his unusually tall stature, his unusually long braided hair, or his unusually menacing uniform.
 What Kala couldn’t help but ignore was the alien shape of his jaw.
 It was distinctly squared, and where the lines of his lips ended a crease continued to cut and climb towards the corners of his eyes.
 The path reminded Kala of the lines within a jigsaw puzzle, and as she studied it she couldn’t help but wonder what would happen when the man before her opened his mouth.

 “Captain wants to see you,” he said, “let’s go.”

 Kala blinked.
 This is it, she thought.
 Don’t show any sign of weakness.
 You’ll be fine.

 The doctor straitened her uniform and dusted off what she could of the dirt and grime.
 Holding her head high, she walked out of the cell.
 He drew a phaser from his coat and tapped it against her back, guiding her forward and up a crisscrossing stairwell to the top deck above.